-Students with an approved PhD dissertation in the Arts and Humanities, Social and Historical Sciences and the Bartlett School of Architecture at UCL are invited to compete for the chance to work with the Visual Culture and Philosophy editor at I.B.Tauris on presenting their work for publication in book form.
+Students with an approved PhD dissertation in the Arts and Humanities, Social and Historical Sciences and the Bartlett School of Architecture at UCL are invited to compete for the chance to work with Visual Culture and Philosophy Editors at I.B.Tauris on presenting their work for publication.

 The competition is open primarily to students working in the general areas of Visual Culture and Philosophy.
-However these areas will be interpreted broadly, and priority will be given to dissertations which present a novel approach to the disciplines and their relation to others.
+However these areas will be interpreted broadly, and priority will be given to dissertations which present a novel approach to their chosen disciplines and their relation to others.

 The aim of the scheme is to provide students with experience of working with a commercial publisher with a wide academic as well as general readership.
 Final decision on publication of work will rest with the editorial board of I.B.Tauris.